NodeBE4/opinion/_posts/2022-03-14-EnclavedMicrostate.md

 So as noted, my main thing is Hololive so it'll mostly be Holomems here (sorry!) and even then I'm going to have to narrow down from 'I really like basically all of EN and quite a few of the others!' a bit...

-HoloEN Myth's Mori Calliope got me into VTubers and is probably my absolute favourite, though not by a huge margin: though those who know me know that I'm also very big on HoloEN Council's Ceres Fauna these days, and I also watch HoloID's Pavolia Reine quite a bit.
+HoloEN Myth's Mori Calliope got me into VTubers and is probably my absolute favourite, though not by a huge margin: those who know me know that I'm also very big on HoloEN Council's Ceres Fauna these days, and I also watch HoloID's Pavolia Reine quite a bit.
 I've also been getting into VShojo's Froot a bit lately (which has been a lot easier ever since Holodex started making Twitch streams more easily accessible).
 One smaller English-language VTuber to check out is [Milky Queen](https://twitter.com/milkyqueen_idol?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), a bilingual streamer who's part of a unit called Mai Princess and mostly streams on Twitch rather than YouTube these days.
-Milky's actually been around for a while – she was Calli's introduction to VTubers – and there's a lot to like about her and her content, and she's put out some real bangers on the music side of things too.
+Milky's actually been around for a while – she was Calli's introduction to VTubers – and there's a lot to like about her and her content, plus she's put out some real bangers on the music side of things too.

 While I barely have any Japanese skills worth mentioning I do follow a few of Hololive's Japanese talents: 3rd Gen's Shirogane Noel and 0th's Sakura Miko mainly, though I've also been getting into 6th Gen's Hakui Koyori and Gamers' Ookamio Mio lately.
 I think what helps is that with all four there's a very strong vibe that doesn't really require strong language skills, at least for me.
 Also, on a pure music front I'm very keen on 0th's Hoshimachi Suisei.